Skip to content

 But they are not the same.

-Understanding the difference between these two can help you make better decisions, especially when you’re planning to borrow or build your financial profile.
+Understanding the difference between these two can help you make informed decisions, especially when you’re planning to borrow or build your financial profile.

 Let’s break it down in a simple way.